|

 a professional trickster who'll play tricks for a fee.
 He's

-Lau from the workplace.
+Lau) from the workplace.
 Koo takes the job, and pretends to

-be the long-lost son of Lau's father Ng Man-Tat.
+be the long-lost son of Lau's father (Ng Man-Tat).
 Somehow the

 scam works and Koo is brought into their home and family.

-to the obvious question: will Koo go through with the plan
+to the obvious question: Will Koo go through with the plan

 to take down the good guys?
 Or will he act on the behalf of

-jerky yuppies like Waise Lee?
+jerky yuppies like Macky?

 Wackiness exists from frame one of

-parodies, sudden musical numbers, and simply bizarre behavior
+parodies, sudden musical numbers and simply bizarre behavior

 that would never be tolerated in any form of reality.
 It's